chrisboakes/chris-boakes/src/_posts/2018-04-18-how-a-javascript-debounce-function-works.md

 To understand how the scope of this works, we need to understand how the browser deals with `setTimeout`.
 To do this, let's talk about the 'execution context' and 'execution stack'.

-* **Execution Context** - every time you invoke or use a function in Javascript a new context is created with its own set of variables, functions etc.
+* **Execution Context** - every time you invoke or use a function in JavaScript a new context is created with its own set of variables, functions etc.
-* **Global Execution Context** - the global environment Javascript executes on. *Note* there can only one of these.
+* **Global Execution Context** - the global environment JavaScript executes on. *Note* there can only one of these.
 * **Execution Stack** - the list of execution contexts that will run synchronously, line by line

 In the context of `setTimeout`, every iteration brings the method running inside of it to the top of the execution stack.
 When it runs, it creates its own execution context.